moha-salad64/moha-salad64/README.md

 <h3 align="center">A passionate Web developer</h3>

 🚀 About Me
-🧠 Learning and building full-stack projects using React, Node.js, Flask, MongoDB 🤝 Actively contributing to open source communities
+- 🧠 Learning and building full-stack projects using React, Node.js, Flask, MongoDB
-⚡ I believe coding should be fun and collaborative
+- ⚡ I believe coding should be fun and collaborative

 - 🌱 I’m currently learning **TypeScript , Nodejs and Express , Prisma**